 Abdominal pain is often described as crampy, or as a generalized ache with periods of cramps.
 Sharp, dull, gas-like, or modest pains are common.
 The IBS discomfort or pain usually feels better after a bowel movement.

 Symptom Patterns Add Up To IBS

 Certain signs and symptoms occur with IBS.
 Symptom-based criteria for IBS emphasize a positive diagnosis rather than extensive tests to rule out all other diseases.
 No tests confirm the diagnosis of IBS.
-Read About IBS Diagnosis
+Read more about IBS diagnosis

 A detailed history, physical examination, and limited diagnostic tests help confirm the IBS diagnosis.
 More extensive testing is reserved for specific situations.